 The forty foot, 70 ton, Hi-Cube boxcars were built in the mid-1960’s specifically for high volume low weight cargo and were most often used in captive service between appliance manufacturers and distributors.
 They occasionally branched out into furniture and paper loads.
 Manufactured by Pacific Car and Foundry and Pullman-Standard ultimately their small size, and the load limitations this imposed saw them leave the rails in a relatively short time.
-Other larger boxcars from the same period still ride the rails as this article is being written.
+Other larger boxcars from around the same era ride the rails when this article was being written.

-The forty footers lost out to the 60ft High-Cubes, which could haul a larger load.
+The forty footers were a stop gap car.
+They allowed double (vertical) loading of refrigerators and freezers that still fit on the then current 40 foot door spacing of many warehouses.
+Within a short time, as new warehouses were built, and the older ones closed or rebuilt, 60ft High-Cubes, which could haul a vastly larger load became the norm.
 However, there is photographic evidence of the cars riding the rails until at least the beginning of august 1984.
-I have also seen photos showing one of the cars in revenue use in the early 2000s.
+I have seen photos showing one of the cars in revenue use in the early 2000s.

 Southern Pacific and Cotton Belt B-70-36 Box Cars